Material Guide

 Walnut

-Dark contrast wood that makes patterns and stripes pop.
+Dark contrast wood that makes stripes and patterns pop.

 Cherry

-Warm tone that ages beautifully and adds a softer contrast.
+Warm tone that ages beautifully and adds softer contrast.

 Ash

-Sometimes used visually, but less common for a first cutting board choice.
+Sometimes used visually, though less common as a first cutting board choice.

 Woods to avoid

 Not every piece of wood in the shop belongs in a cutting board.
-Some woods are simply too soft, too open-grained, or just not worth the uncertainty.
+Some woods are too soft, too open-grained, too resinous, too splintery, or simply not worth the uncertainty.

 Good wood combinations for patterned boards